opreaadrian/opreaadrian.github.io/_posts/2015-01-28-working-with-javascript-promises.md

 The problem with the code above is that only you know how to call the getOrderDetails function.
 If another developer has to work with your code 3 months from now, he will probably write the `getOrderDetails` call using both success and rejection callbacks, and will probably spend some time figuring out why somewhere along the road his order `amount` is set to 0.
 Bottom line, please use resolve/reject thoroughly, as reject doesn't necessarily mean CRASH THE PROCESS, or BLOW UP THE APPLICATION.
 It's just a way of saying that something failed and you should take an action.

-## `return` to me
+## Short-cirtuit ?
+Use `return`.

 If by any chance you have to implement a method that takes a deferred as an argument and resolves/rejects it based on data resulting from further processing, you have to rely on `if-else`  statements.
-In this situation, if you're planning to short-circuit the logic, note that `deferred.resolve()` and `deferred.reject()` don't return the control to their caller, so always use `return` after you resolve/reject(depends on your situation) the promise, as without it, the code will continue to run.
+In this situation, if you're planning to short-circuit the logic, note that `deferred.resolve()` and `deferred.reject()` don't return the control to the caller, so always use `return` after you resolve/reject(depends on your situation) the promise, as without it, the code will continue to run.

 ```javascript
 function processData(deferred, input)